How to Clean Vinyl Siding

 - Soft-bristle brush

 - General purpose cleaner

 - Non-abrasive bathtub cleaner

-This is how to clean vinyl siding like a pro – even the worst stains!
-Plus, the best vinyl siding wash to buy and how to make a homemade vinyl siding cleaner.
+This is how to clean vinyl siding like a pro — even the worst stains!
+Read on to learn the best vinyl siding wash to buy, and how to make a homemade vinyl siding cleaner.